cfv-project/cfv/README.md

 ## Requirements

-Python ≥ 2.7 – older versions might work, but are unsupported.
+Python ≥ 3.5 – older versions might work, but are unsupported.
-Python 3 is not supported yet, see [issue #8](https://github.com/cfv-project/cfv/issues/8).
+For Python 2 support, see the [master branch](https://github.com/cfv-project/cfv/tree/master).

 ### Optional